fostering the humanistic practice of medicine publishing personal accounts of illness and healing encouraging health care advocacy

 Last year, while enjoying a two-week tour of the cultural capitals of China, I was amazed by how at home I felt.
 Searching my memory for the reasons behind this unexpected state of mind, I suddenly remembered Mr. Loy.

 We met more than forty years ago.
 I was in my third year as a nursing student, doing a semester-long rotation in a large psychiatric hospital.
-Each student was assigned a patient for the
+Each student was assigned a patient for the semester, and Mr. Loy was mine.

 Read More »